 No Airbags: All airbags must be disarmed and removed, and all airbag housings must be open for inspection at tech.
-Remember, airbag removal can be really dangerous, so please try not to blow your damn head off, fool.
-If you don't know what you're doing, call in an expert.
-Let him blow their damn fool head off!!
+Remember, airbag removal can be really dangerous, so please try not to blow your head off.
+If you don't know what you're doing, call in an expert!